Is it old age or is it actually peripheral arterial disease or PAD?

 A few small clinical trials have been run using umbilical cord blood stem cells in patients with PAD.
 Initial results have found that injecting these stem cells is effective in improving blood flow measures and reducing symptoms of PAD.
 They can also reduce inflammation and help heal diabetic ulcers and other slow-healing wounds.
 Also, stem cell therapy was found to be safe, with no major adverse effects reported.8,9

-Overall, umbilical cord stem cells show promise as a safe, effective, minimally-invasive means to address circulation problems which affect a large proportion of aging adults.
+Overall, umbilical cord stem cells show promise as a safe, effective, minimally-invasive means to address circulation problems that affect a large proportion of aging adults.

 1. Conte SM, Vale PR.
 Peripheral Arterial Disease.
 Heart, lung & circulation.
 2018;27(4):427-432.